frsk9999/sdwebui_savetensors_aftercreateimg/README.md

 8. delete stable-diffusion-webui\modules\\_\_pycache\_\_\processing.cpython-310.pyc
 9. restart stable-diffusion-webui

-For the saving part, we referred to the supermerger code (savemodel part).
+For the saving part, I referred to the supermerger code (savemodel part).

 ----
 Reason for making this